peterhinch/micropython-micropower/README.md

  Requires ``savetime`` to have been called before commencing the sleep/standby.
 Arguments ``delta`` the delay period in mS, ``addr`` the address where the time was saved (default 1021).

-The module instantiates the following objects, which can be imported and accessed.
+The module instantiates the following objects, which are available for access.
  1. ``rtc`` Instance of pyb.rtc().
  2. ``bkpram`` Object providing access to the backup RAM.
  3. ``rtcregs`` Object providing access to the backup registers.
- 4. ``tamper`` Enables wakeup from the Tamper pin X18.
+ 4. ``tamper`` Object enabling wakeup from the Tamper pin X18.
- 5. ``wkup`` Enables wakeup from a positive edge on pin X1.
+ 5. ``wkup`` Object enabling wakeup from a positive edge on pin X1.
+ 6. ``usb_connected`` A boolean, True if REPL via USB is enabled and a physical USB connection is in place.

 ### Function ``lpdelay()``